-I love to teach and have presented as a keynote speaker at countless conferences, corporate events and universities on many topics including jazz history and performance, business agility and acceleration, team collaboration, and building cultures of creativity.
+I am very passionate about the process of accelerated learning.
+I love to teach and have taught at countless conferences, corporate events and universities on many topics including jazz history, business agility and acceleration, team collaboration, creativity, and more.

 Since 2011 I’ve been teaching a course about jazz history and performance as part of Carleton University’s continuing education program.
 This course has consistently received rave reviews from students (see feedback below).
 There are six classes and each class is two hours long and typically held on Friday afternoons.
 One of the classes is a live music performance where I bring in other musicians for an impromptu concert with explanations about how the musicians perform.
 I teach this class much like a jazz performance, improvising the precise content and delivery for each class.
 A few people have even taken the course multiple times to benefit from this unique style of presentation.
 The course follows a loose outline covering jazz from the 1920s to the 1960s with a focus on providing insight into what went on behind the scenes for key performances and recordings as well as understanding the structure of the music and how jazz musicians improvise and collaborate in the moment.
 I play, sing, and involve the class in group exercises to help explain form, rhythm and other elements of jazz music.
 Students also receive handouts with unique essays written by me on key figures or seminal jazz works referred in the course.

 In 2019 I taught a new class at Carleton University called “Creativity at Scale: How the creative process powers the world.”
 In this series of six classes, we explored individual and collaborative creativity using examples from photography, jazz, business, and more.
 We looked at how creativity is leveraged through different cultures, disciplines, and domains.
 We talked about why creativity is becoming increasingly important, how tools, techniques, and other things help or hinder creativity, the commercial aspects of creativity, and more.